AndresLu97/ModularSensors/README.md

 If you're new to EnviroDIY, I suggest you check out the [Just Getting Started](https://envirodiy.github.io/ModularSensors/page_getting_started.html) section of the documentation!

-This Arduino library gives environmental sensors a common interface of functions for use with Arduino-compatible dataloggers, such as the EnviroDIY Mayfly.
+This repo "ModularSensors" gives environmental sensors a common interface of functions for use with Arduino-compatible dataloggers, such as the EnviroDIY Mayfly.
 The ModularSensors library is specifically designed to support wireless, solar-powered environmental data logging applications, that is, to:
 * Retrieve data from many physical sensors;
 * Save that data to a SD memory card;